Quantum Measurement, Complexity and Discrete Physics: The Discrete Physics Representation

+Define the \textit{relative volume} of the wavefunction as the $3N$-dimensional volume of the wavefunction in configuration space divided by the corresponding volume of a single cell in configuration space:

-\begin{flushleft} In terms of the discrete wavefunction, {\it V\/} is the volume in configuration space for which the wavefunction is non-zero, and the relative volume {\it v\/} is the number of cells in configuration space occupied by the discrete wavefunction.\footnote{Here and subsequently when integrals are used, it is to be understood that these integrals apply in the case of a continuous wavefunction only.
+In terms of the discrete wavefunction, $V$ is the volume in configuration space for which the wavefunction is non-zero, and the relative volume $v$ is the number of cells in configuration space occupied by the discrete wavefunction.\footnote{Here and subsequently when integrals are used, it is to be understood that these integrals apply in the case of a continuous wavefunction only.
 Naturally in the case of a fully discrete physics the integrals would be replaced by sums.
-Since I maintain that CCQM can stand independently of whether nature in continuous or discrete I will for simplicity use integrals, taking it as read that a sum should be substituted in the discrete case.} The cells are of volume $a_{1}^{3}$\ldots $a_{N}^{3}$, where $a_{i}$ is the length characteristic of the {\it i\/}th particle represented in the wavefunction.\\ The full wavefunction of {\it N\/} spin-half particles will be given by multiplying the spatial wavefunction by a spin vector of 2$^{{\rm {\it N\/}}}$ components, so that the total wavefunction is given by {\it v\/}2$^{{\rm {\it N\/}}}$ complex values.
-I suggest that the relative volume provides one measure of the {\it complexity\/} of the wavefunction.
+Since I maintain that CCQM can stand independently of whether nature in continuous or discrete I will for simplicity use integrals, taking it as read that a sum should be substituted in the discrete case.} The cells are of volume $a_{1}^{3}$\ldots $a_{N}^{3}$, where $a_{i}$ is the length characteristic of the $i$th particle represented in the wavefunction.

+The full wavefunction of $N$ spin-half particles will be given by multiplying the spatial wavefunction by a spin vector of $2^{N}$ components, so that the total wavefunction is given by $v \times 2^{N}$ complex values.
+I suggest that the relative volume provides one measure of the \textit{complexity} of the wavefunction.
 Although many different measures of complexity have been proposed, in terms of computational measures of complexity it is not difficult to see why the relative volume should be a measure of complexity.
-The relative volume is closely connected to the number of memory states required to represent the wavefunction, given that the number of memory states required is proportional to the number of complex values used to represent the wavefunction in the position representation.
-A fuller discussion of the relation between relative volume and complexity, and of the relation between relative volume and entropy, is beyond the scope of this paper.
+The relative volume is closely connected to the amount of information required to represent the wavefunction, assuming that the amount of information required is proportional to the number of complex values used to represent the wavefunction in the position representation.
+A fuller discussion of the relation between relative volume and complexity, and of the relation between relative volume and entropy, is beyond the scope of this paper---see \citet{leckey1998}.